Online POMDP Planning with Anytime Deterministic Optimality Guarantees: Algorithms

-The time complexity for each posterior node, primarily depends on the specific algorithm being used.
-In the case of dynamic programming methods, such as DESPOT and AdaOPS, there is a negligible added computational complexity detailed below.
-In the case of Monte Carlo methods, such as POMCP, the computational complexity is $O(|\mathcal{A}|)$ attributed mainly to the action-selection, while our approach adds another linear time complexity term, making it $O(|\mathcal{A}| + |\bar{\mathcal{Z}}|)$ due to the summation over the simplified observation space.
-During each iteration of the algorithm, an "IF" statement is used to determine whether a specific trajectory has already been encountered at the current node.
+Because only one branch is modified, the per-visit overhead remains $O(|\mathcal{A}|)$.
+The full algebraic derivation is provided in \Cref{lower_upper_gap}.

+During each visitation to a node, the trajectory bookkeeping $\tau_d \in \tau(ha)$ shown in algorithm \ref{alg:algA} line \ref{line:IF_tau}, is used to determine whether a specific trajectory has already been encountered at the current node.
 This verification process can potentially result in an added linear complexity of $O(D)$, where $D$ represents the planning horizon.
 However, this overhead can be circumvented by assigning a unique ID value to each trajectory at the previous step and subsequently checking whether a pair, comprising the ID value and the new state, has already been visited.
 This approach reduces the overhead to an average time complexity of $O(1)$ by utilizing hash maps efficiently.

+\MB{While the asymptotic time complexity remains similar, the deterministic certificates add a constant-factor bookkeeping cost per node, due to hash lookups and updates of bounds ($O(|A|)$ worst-case plus $O(1)$ on average for algorithm \ref{alg:algA}).
+Practical wall-clock effects depend on implementation details and engineering optimizations, so we confine this section to the algorithmic analysis; systematic profiling is orthogonal to our contribution and left to future work.}